jdockerty/contributed-to/README.md

 not their own projects, i.e. a repository under their GitHub username.

 The API call is relatively expensive in that it requests the entire history of merged pull requests until there are no more remaining that GitHub has kept a record of.
+It also caches responses, meaning that the first request may take some time but subsequent requests are served from the cache and are *blazingly* fast.